This. Pasta. Tho.

 Serve with remaining Brussels sprouts and additional vegan parmesan cheese for flavor.
 I also like a bit of red pepper flake, but this is optional.

 Best when fresh, though leftovers keep well in the refrigerator for 2-3 days.
 Reheat in the microwave for best results.

 *For those curious, I also tested this recipe with Jovial grand gluten free tagliatelle.
 It contains eggs, but is gluten free and I thought it was nearly undetectably gluten free!
 But Trader Joe's brown rice + quinoa fusilli is another great choice that is vegan.

-*Nutrition information is a rough estimate for 1 of 4 servings without additional toppings (more vegan parmesan cheese).
+*Nutrition information is a rough estimate calculated without additional toppings (more vegan parmesan cheese).

 - Calories: 473

 - Fat: 19.2g

 - Saturated fat: 2.8g

 - Sodium: 422mg